 Niue

 Niue is a beneficiary of the EU's Standard GSP.
 The small island economy did not make use of its preferential access to the European market in recent years.
-Total EU imports from Niue in 2021 amounted to € 1 million.
-About 8% of these imports are eligible for reduced tariffs granted by the GSP, however Niue did not take advantage of GSP preferences in 2021.
+Total EU imports from Niue in 2022 amounted to € 712,000.

 What is the GSP?